SI Joint Treatment Using Pilates

 2. Switch legs pulling the bent knee deep into your chest and flattening your abdominal muscles as you breathe in and out for 10 repetitions or until your abdominal muscles tire from holding your head up.

 These are just a few of the many different ways to mobilize and strengthen the sacroiliac joint.
-Try these and choose more from the ebook here.
-Pick and choose which work best for you and do them often.
+Find more ways in my Pilates ebook here.

 Clam Shell -